maximilian-sh/TuAutoLogin/README.md

 -   TU Wien IdP (`/core/loginuserpass`): fills `username` and `password`, submits.
 -   Password quality warning (`/tupwquality/badquality`): clicks Continue when shown.

+### Security

+**Password Protection**: Passwords are encrypted before being stored in Tampermonkey storage to prevent casual inspection of stored credentials.

+**Security Limitations**:

+-   While this provides protection against casual browsing of storage, a determined attacker with browser access could still extract credentials
+-   This is inherent to any client-side auto-login solution - the encryption key must be derivable by the script
+-   For maximum security, consider using a dedicated password manager instead of storing credentials in browser storage
+-   The script automatically migrates existing plaintext passwords to encrypted storage on first run

 ### Permissions used

 -   `GM_getValue`, `GM_setValue`: store credentials.